Get

 diced carrots on a wooden table

-Carrots are an important orange vegetable that is high in vitamins and minerals, such as vitamin A and potassium.
-They’re low in calories.
-Carrots are hard and crunchy, which might help remove plaque from the teeth when dogs chew on them.
+Carrots are an important orange vegetable high in vitamins and minerals, such as vitamin A and potassium.
+They’re low in calories but are hard and crunchy, which might help remove plaque from your dog’s teeth.

 4. Celery